nathanboachie/BBB-PPP/README.md

 $ mkdir build
 $ cd build
 $ cmake -DBUILD_OPENMP=<OpenMP option> -DBUILD_DOXYGEN=<Doxygen option> ../
-$ make install       # optional -> install the solver as a library
+$ make install       # optional -> install the solver as a library (note that special permission may be needed for installation)
 $ make solver
 $ make doxydoc       # optional -> write the doxygen documentation
 ```